 There has been much discussion about how to enhance countries' ambition since the Paris Agreement took effect.
 At the G20 summit in June 2019, the foreign ministers of China and France and the UN Secretary-General issued a joint press declaration on climate change.
 The parties reaffirmed their commitment to "update their nationally determined contributions in a manner representing progress beyond the current one and reflecting the highest possible ambition, and to publish their long-term mid-century low greenhouse gas emissions development strategies by 2020 in the context of sustainable development."
-In September 2019, the UN Secretary-General convened a high-level climate summit in New York, urging all countries to set more ambitious national climate targets as soon as possible.
+In an April 2021 meeting in Shanghai, China's special envoy for climate change Xie Zhenhua and his American counterpart John Kerry issued a statement on the China-US response to climate change, saying "The two sides recall the Agreement's aim in accordance with Article 2 to hold the global average temperature increase to well below 2°C and to pursue efforts to limit it to 1.5°C. In that regard, they are committed to pursuing such efforts, including by taking enhanced climate actions that raise ambition in the 2020s in the context of the Paris Agreement with the aim of keeping the above temperature limit within reach and cooperating to identify and address related challenges and opportunities."

-Actively responding to climate change and cutting GHG emissions is in line with China's pursuit of environmental protection and building what it calls an "ecological civilization."
+Actively responding to climate change and cutting GHG emissions is consistent with China's pursuit of environmental protection and building what it calls an "ecological civilization."
 It also presents an opportunity for China to promote domestic energy and economic restructuring and shift to a high-quality, green and low-carbon pattern of economic development.
-The report of the

-19th CPC National Congress calls for fostering growth in green and low-carbon sectors, creating new opportunities for development and boosting the quality and competitiveness of economic growth.
+The report of the 19th CPC National Congress calls for fostering growth in green and low-carbon sectors, creating new opportunities for development and boosting the quality and competitiveness of economic growth.
 Since it submitted its first NDC in 2015, China has fulfilled many of its commitments and met many targets ahead of schedule.
-China will submit a second NDC in 2020.
-At a recent press conference, Li Gao, Director-General for Climate Change of the Ministry of Ecology and Environment, said "China will continue to make arduous efforts to peak CO2 emissions around 2030" (Ministry of Ecology and Environment, 2019c).
+It is important for China to continue to strengthen its actions in its second NDC.
+In September 2020, in a speech before the general debate of the 75th United Nations General Assembly, President Xi Jinping stated that "China will increase its National Determined Contribution and adopt more powerful policies and measures.
+We strive to peak CO2 emissions before 2030 and achieve carbon neutrality before 2060".